-Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
+Key management personnel includes those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of executive and non-executive members of the Company's Board of Directors and corporate officers.
-The remuneration of directors and key management personnel for the six months ended June 30, 2021 and 2020 are as follows:
+The remuneration of directors and key management personnel for the years ended December 31, 2021, 2020 and 2019 are as follows: